Mandela’s health scares over the years

 In 2001, he received radiotherapy treatment for prostate cancer and told reporters the following year that he had been given a clean bill of health against the disease.

-Mandela’s tear ducts were damaged by years of being forced to smash limestone rocks in the quarry on Robben Island, due to the alkalinity of the stone, leaving them dry and prone to irritation.
+The tear glands of Mandela’s eyes were damaged by years of being forced to smash limestone rocks in the quarry on Robben Island, due to the alkalinity of the stone, leaving them dry and prone to irritation.

-He had cataract surgery aged 75 in 1994, a few months after being sworn into office as the nation’s first black president.
+He had cataract surgery, aged 75 in 1994, a few months after being sworn into office as president.

 Press photographers were asked not to use camera flash when taking pictures of Mandela.